nemanjadjekic/TicTacToeGame/README.md

     The board should be printed out every time a player makes a move You should be able to accept input of the player position and then place a symbol on the board
 '''

-First Udemy course (Python from Zero to Hero) milestone completed